Which of our thoughts are clutter?

 - ‘I used to believe that I was not good at organising my stuff.
 Now I am getting used to believing that I can and will learn how to organise my home.
 I am becoming a good organiser.’

 - ‘How I might have been as a child has nothing to do with how I choose to be today as an adult.
-I am getting a real expert in tidying my place.’
+I am getting really good at tidying my place.’

 - ‘I am totally free to choose my thoughts, feelings, and actions.
 I am the only person to decide who and how I am.’